prisma-archive/graphcool-templates/auth0-authentication/README.md

   ```sh
   wt create auth0-authentication.js --secrets-file auth0-authentication.js.secrets
   ```
-* Because the `package.json` in this folder specifies `graphcool-lib` as dependency, and this dependency is not available by default on Webtask.io, you will see the following output:
+* The script depends on an external module, `graphcool-lib`.
+To make this dependency available to the Webtask, `wt-cli` will look for a `package.json` in the folder, and automatically adds all dependencies from it to your Webtask container.
+For more information, see the Webtask documentation on [modules]( https://webtask.io/docs/modules).
+You will see the following output:
   ```sh
   * Hint: A package.json file has been detected adjacent to your webtask.
 Ensuring that all dependencies from that file are avialable on the platform.
 This may take a few minutes for new versions of modules so please be patient.
   * Hint: If you would like to opt-out from this behaviour, pass in the --ignore-package-json flag.